Expert mental health care for kids & teens in Brooklyn

 Brightline is committed to protecting and respecting your privacy.
 Email and SMS are not always secure and Brightline cannot guarantee their security or confidentiality.
 Even if you do not agree to receive emails or SMS, Brightline may send you transactional messages necessary to provide its service.
 Message frequency varies depending on your use of services.
 Standard carrier message and data rates apply.
 Reply to an SMS text with “STOP” to opt-out of messages or click “unsubscribe” in emails to unsubscribe from emails.
 Checking a box on this page qualifies as a legal signature.
 Fields marked with a '*' are required.

-Brightline Care
+Brightline care

 Brightline supports kids and teens up to age 18.
 Teens who turn 18 while in our care will continue to receive support as appropriate and if needed, we will create a transition plan for them.